This article originally appeared on VICE Canada

 "It doesn't matter what you say," Raymond goes on.
 "I have all your texts, I have your license plate, authorities know who you are already."

 "It doesn't matter, I haven't even said anything," the man shoots back while rolling up his window.
 "I haven't met her or anything."
-The man says he went to police the next day and turned over his online messages.
+The man says he went to police the next day and turned over his online messages, phone and email account passwords.

 Raymond says the man's story is "a bunch of nonsense."